- Course Number:

 Course Content (Themes, Concepts, Issues and Skills)

 Critical to the effective diagnosis and repair of any automotive system is an understanding of how and why certain components work.
-On today’s automobile, this is often more useful for the technician than the ability to perform a particular adjustment or replacement.
-A technician must also have the ability to determine which repairs are in their own best interest.
-To develop this background understanding of automotive Manual transmission/transaxle systems, students will explore the following concepts:
+On todays automobile, this is often more useful for the technician than the ability to perform a particular adjustment or replacement.
+A technician must also have the ability to determine which repairs are in their own and customer's best interest.
+To develop this background understanding of automotive manual transmission/transaxle systems, students will explore the following concepts:

 Health and safety: